arushibuilds/GHC26-Sponsors-Pages/README.md

 As a disclaimer, this repository is not affiliated with or sponsored by AnitaB.org.
 Additionally, we are not affiliated with any of the companies listed below.

+We created this resource for attendees to have an easier time to explore opportunities beforehand.

 ## Finance, Insurance & Fintech

 | Company | Career Page |